Full disclosure: I’m actually a massive cheapskate.

 - ~$139

-But they’re very comfortable, the leather is nice, they fit with most any wardrobe, and they’ve got that cool vintage military cachet that’s so hard to come by.
+But that construction still makes them more durable and water resistant than cheaper shoes, they’re very soft underfoot, the leather’s nice, they fit with almost any wardrobe, and they’ve got that cool vintage military cachet.

 Made from full-grain leather, and with a genuine Goodyear welt, this boot is very affordable and worth every penny.
 The oil-resistant outsole and arch support insole will keep you very comfortable.